How to Upcycle A Bar Stool Into A Stool Bedside Table

 I love the extra storage space we were able to add to the bottom of the bar stool to create shelving on the narrow bedside table… the perfect place for some books and to hold your cell phone.

-Are you ready to see how to upcycle a barstool into a narrow bedside table?!
+How to upcycle a barstool into a narrow bedside table

 This narrow bedside table post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.